diogoyaguas/FEUP-SDIS/L01 - UDP/README.md

 **Example:** ```java client localhost 8080 register 20-02-SD Diogo```

 To which the server will respond:
-- Size of the database &rarr if the plate was added to the database;
+- Size of the database -> if the plate was added to the database;
-- -1 &rarr if the plate already exists in the database.
+- -1 -> if the plate already exists in the database.

 ### Lookup a plate